plandes/spanmatch/README.md

 *Figure 1*

-For more information, see "Hybrid Semantic Positional Token Clustering" in our paper [Hospital Discharge Summarization Data Provenance].
+For more information, see the "Hybrid Semantic Positional Token Clustering" section in our paper [Hospital Discharge Summarization Data Provenance].
+This paper's primary repository is [here](https://github.com/uic-nlp-lab/dsprov).

 ## Documentation